 Top image courtesy of Shutterstock.

-Facebook recently made a change to Power Editor, moving some of the Partner Categories into sections called More Demographics and Behaviors.
+Facebook recently made a change to Power Editor, moving some of the into sections called More Demographics and Behaviors.
 Hat tip to Andrea Warner of Marketer’s Braintrust for sending this along to Inside Facebook.

 Readers: Have you seen this?
 What do you think about the switch?

 This week brought news that the social gaming company DianDian Interactive, otherwise known as FunPlus, raised $74 million in a Series B round.
 It’s the largest funding round for a social gaming company in nearly a decade.

 FunPlus board member Richard Lim told The Wall Street Journal that the company did not want to do an IPO, choosing instead to remain private.
 The funds will be used to launch more games, and to expand its offices in Beijing, San Francisco and Vancouver.
 Although the company is based in China, most of its revenue comes from players in North America and Europe.

 The games from FunPlus are showing high engagement as well.
 Family Farm Seaside has a DAU/MAU engagement of over 35 percent, compared to 18 percent for Farmville, and 20 percent for Farmville 2.
 Family Farm, another game from FunPlus, has a DAU/MAU engagement of 19 percent this year.

 Will FunPlus be able to ride its farming game wave to the top like Zynga?
 Having raised $87 million so far, it certainly seems possible.